Lesson 1 of 18

 1976NHANES · kids 1-5 · geometric mean2018

 Blood lead fell, and within a decade so did violent crime, teen pregnancy and special-ed enrollment.
-Lead was never one kid's problem.
-It was load-bearing on a society.
+This was never just one kid's problem.
+It held up a whole society.

 Drag it.
 There is no green zone.

 Set a child's blood lead level and watch the estimated cost.
-The cruel part is the shape of the curve, not where it ends.
+What gets you is the shape of the curve.
+Where it ends barely matters.

 -2.4